Saves of low shots from 9 meters

 Video – Jump Turn and Somersault Combo for Low Save Reaction

-As always, please do not perform this combo drill with your goalkeepers if they are not able to perform properly all separated elements of it first!
+As always, please don’t perform this combo drill with your goalkeepers if they aren’t able to perform properly all separated elements first.

 Here are all the steps of this combo drill: